Get Over 250 Recipes

 These days, the latest news about PCOS involves its name—and what criteria should be used for a diagnosis.
 This is because PCOS is more than a reproductive disorder.
 It is also a metabolic disorder.

-In January 2013, the NIH (National Institutes of Health) concluded that not everyone with PCOS has ovarian cysts (fluid-filled sacs within or on the surface of an ovary).
+The NIH (National Institutes of Health) concluded that not everyone with PCOS has ovarian cysts (fluid-filled sacs within or on the surface of an ovary).
 Furthermore, you do not need hormonal tests or an ultrasound to receive a diagnosis.
 (2)